Ashmoday/bisquinha/README.md

 # Bisquinha
 <center><img src="src/assets/logo.png"></center>
 Code made for a multiplayer game of cards called Bisca very popular in Brazil.
-To start the game you need 4 people, two in each team so you can start playing.
+To start the game you need 4 people, two for each team.

 ## Still under development
 Most bugs regarding the logic were fixed and **changes may occur during these last steps of development**.